We come together from a variety of backgrounds to share our passion for singing.

 Members are not required to own their own music as we have an extensive library.

 The English Chamber Choir is a Company Limited by Guarantee no: 08198937 and a Registered Charity no: 1153396.
 The choir is governed by a Board of Directors, elected annually by members at the choir AGM.
-Day-to-day management is undertaken by our Manager, Ann Manly.

 The Choir